Eugieno/my-bootstrap-portfolio/README.md

  ## Outcome
  The time taken to build each section of the webpage was reduced by 30-40%.

- The following image shows the apperance of each sections of the webpage after implementing all each issues.
+ The following image shows the apperance of each sections of the webpage after implementing each issues.

  1. Main Navigation and Hero section
  ![Navigation/Hero](./assets/images/Main%20navigation%20and%20Hero%20section.png)